brianpetro/Sample-Smart-Action/README.md

 	- `env` provides access to the main "SmartEnv" and `params` is a parsed parameters or `requestBody` from the incoming request
 - should return an object or array
 	- string and number probably work too
+- *must export function with the same name as the file*